 For the final stratification, the map was aggregated into 3 classes of interest for the activity data estimates: stable forest, stable non-forest and deforestation.
-A probability based sample design, stratified by the 3 map classes, was used to distribute 1215 samples to assess the area of deforestation, following the recommendations of Olofsson et al. (2013).
+A probability based sample design, stratified by the 3 map classes, was used to distribute 1,215 samples to assess the area of deforestation, following the recommendations of Olofsson et al. (2013).
 The degradation pixel count was used as a preliminary indicator of the magnitude of degradation at the national scale.

-The processing chain was implemented in the SEPAL cloud computing platform and is available at https://github.com/koladekola/nigeria_frel.
+The processing chain was implemented in the SEPAL cloud computing platform.
 A screenshot of the resulting forest change map (or activity data map) is provided in Figure 7.